-Rachel Orsinger is the RICADV’s Legislative Coordinator.
+Rachel Orsinger is the RICADV’s Manager of Government Relations.
 She received a BA from Brown and a JD from Georgetown University Law Center, where she taught classes in basic legal issues to young mothers in shelters and represented teens in the court system.
 Before law school, she served as an AmeriCorps member at the Providence Children's Museum and worked for Citizen Schools in Boston.

 Carmen Recalde-Russo, SOAR Manager

-Carmen Recalde-Russo is the Coordinator of SOAR (Sisters Overcoming Abusive Relationships).
+Carmen Recalde-Russo is the Manager of SOAR (Sisters Overcoming Abusive Relationships).
 She joined the RICADV in 2007.
 Prior to joining the Coalition, Carmen worked for Blackstone Valley Advocacy Center as the Latino Advocate.
 She holds a Law Degree in Paraguay, South America, her country of origin.
 In Paraguay, she represented victims of domestic violence in Family Court cases.
 She also represented and provided legal assistance to worker and farmer cooperatives.